Help us give the gift of sight.

 Observed the Tuesday following Thanksgiving, #GivingTuesday is placed after the major commercial shopping holidays Black Friday and Cyber Monday.
 Through social media and participating organizations, it hopes to inspire a global movement of giving back time, resources, and talents to better local communities.

-Originally founded by the Belfer Center for Innovation & Social Impact and the 92nd Street Y, #GivingTuesday aims to connect communities, organizations, and businesses in an effort to spur the spirit of giving back.
+Originally founded by the Belfer Center for Innovation & Social Impact and the 92nd Street Y, #GivingTuesday aims to connect communities, organizations, and businesses to spur the spirit of giving back.

-Now in its fifth year, the international event encourages individuals to donate to causes they’re passionate about and the organizations that fuel various forms of support in their own communities.
-In 2015, #GivingTuesday raised $116,000,000 for charitable causes and organizations globally.
+Now in its sixth year, the international event encourages individuals to donate to causes they’re passionate about and the organizations that fuel various forms of support in their own communities.

 By participating in #GivingTuesday with the DMEI Foundation, you’re giving much more than a simple donation.